 As most of us do when scared or facing an uncertain future, they turned to God.
 But instead of asking Him directly, they approached Jeremiah, to have him ask God what they should do and where they should go.

-Now, your situation may be different, but when I ask something of God, I usually don’t hear an audible voice from heaven explaining exactly what steps to take, which specific direction to go, and precisely what to do.
-However, God answered the Israelites’ request by telling them to stay where they were and continue doing what they were doing.
+Now, your situation may be different.
+But when I ask something of God, I usually don’t hear an audible voice explaining exactly what steps to take.
+No heavenly banner floats down with specific directions to go or precisely what to do.
+However, in the Israelites case, God answered them directly.
+They were to stay where they were and continue doing what they were doing.
 He promised to protect them and provide for them.
 I am in control, just stay where I have placed you!

 Surprisingly, as we continue reading Jeremiah chapter 42, we find this small remnant wanted to relocate to Egypt.
 At the time, Egypt was well-established, had plenty to eat, offered the sights and sounds of a big city, and had a large army for protection.
 To a fearful and uncertain human mindset, and in view of their bleak circumstances, it seemed like the logical destination.

-However, this current group of Israelites forgot about God’s miraculous deliverance of their ancestors from four hundred years of slavery in Egypt.
+However, this current group of Israelites forgot about God’s miraculous deliverance from four hundred years of slavery in Egypt.
 Yet, that is precisely where they wanted to return.
 Oh, they prayed the right prayer and promised God to be obedient to His will.
 However, their prayer was a fraud.
-In reality, they wanted God’s will to be what they wanted—what they could see and grasp as a realistic solution.
+In reality, they wanted God’s will to be what they wanted.
+They wanted what they could see and grasp as a realistic solution.

-This scenario reveals the overarching battle of wills—my personal desires conflicting with obedience to God’s will.
+This scenario reveals the overarching battle of wills.
+My personal desires conflicting with obedience to God’s will.
 What I think I want versus what God knows is best.
-What appears appealing or rewarding compared to God’s true fulfillment and blessing.
+Comparing what appears appealing or rewarding with God’s true fulfillment and blessing.
 It exposes the hypocrisy of seeking God’s guidance while desperately holding on to what I want.

 Oh, Father God, may I be obedient to You, trusting You for Your protection, provision, and guidance.
 May I be courageous to trust that You know what’s best and to follow Your lead—or stay where You have placed me until You move me somewhere else.
 Prohibit me from returning to the bondage of my Egypt.
 Remove my fear of threatening Babylon.
 Keep my focus solely on You.
 Amen.